 Getting featured by Apple

-Nevertheless, if you have an app and you want to get it featured, it is best to start building your relationship with Apple now.
+[twitter_blurb text=”If you have an app and you want to get it featured, it is best to start building your relationship with Apple now.”]

 They’ve created a dedicated form where you can submit your information directly to the editorial team.